Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 We have this story from Dingy Harry.

-This is uh John Solomon, the Associated Press.
+This is John Solomon, the Associated Press.

-So I'm not sure if this is a different land deal.
+So I'm not sure if this is a different land deal or the same one, but listen to this.

 He faced the usual major roadblocks developers face.

-As the Los Angeles Times reports, there were prohibitive EPA regulations on the land's ancient stream beds, a power line corridor forbidden to private interests, and of course, federal protection for the endangered desert tortoise.
+As the Los Angeles Times reports, there were prohibitive EPA regulations on the land's ancient stream beds, a power line corridor forbidden to private interests, and, of course, federal protection for the endangered desert tortoise.

 But over time, those problems have magically disappeared.

-And through convenient provisions and Senate bills and good old-fashioned string pulling, the 43,000-acre site, Coyote Springs, is on its way to becoming a real estate development of historic proportions.
+And through convenient provisions in Senate bills and good old-fashioned string pulling, the 43,000-acre site, Coyote Springs, is on its way to becoming a real estate development of historic proportions, as many as 159,000 homes, 16 golf courses, and a full complement of stores and service facilities.

-Uh the moral of Dingy's fable, slow and steady and a culture of corruption wins the race.
+The moral of Dingy's fable, slow and steady and a culture of corruption wins the race.

 Beats the tortoise every time.